nsnam/ns-3-dev-git/doc/manual/source/new-modules.rst

 :ref:`Step-0 <Step-0>` will be created automatically during the build.)

 We next walk through how to customize this module.
-Informing ``waf`` about the files which make up your module is done by editing the two ``wscript`` files.
+Informing ``ns3`` about the files which make up your module is done by editing the two ``wscript`` files.
 We will walk through the main steps in this chapter.